triankle/timezone_set/README.md

 # timezone_set
-A short script to set the timezone on your linux sys
+A short script to change the timezone on your linux sys

-Ftm, the script ask for only 4 regions, Africa, Asia, America and Europe (maybe i will set an Other option)
+Ftm, the script ask for only 4 regions, Africa, Asia, America and Europe (maybe i will set an 'Other' option)